stevenbenner/stevenbenner.com/src/content/posts/2009-12-27-building-a-home-network-attached-storage-server-part-1-hardware.md

 - Networking
 ---

-Recently I built a home [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) file server to finally consolidate all of my data into one easily managed network location.
-I have worked with Network Attached Storage systems before, and I’ve even played with [SAN](https://en.wikipedia.org/wiki/Storage_area_network) solutions before, but this was my first time building one from scratch.
+Recently I built a home [<abbr title="Network-Attached Storage">NAS</abbr>](https://en.wikipedia.org/wiki/Network-attached_storage) file server to finally consolidate all of my data into one easily managed network location.
+I have worked with Network Attached Storage systems before, and I’ve even played with [<abbr title="Storage Area Network">SAN</abbr>](https://en.wikipedia.org/wiki/Storage_area_network) solutions before, but this was my first time building one from scratch.

 The goal of this project is to have a massive, always-on, redundant, and wicked fast network accessible storage drive where I can save all of the files from my massive media collection for permanent archive.
 This central location will be my grand file repository for basically everything.
 Ideally I should be able to loose my desktop and laptop drives without losing anything that I care about.

 I’ve had plenty of time to define exactly what I needed in a file server, and requirements were actually pretty simple:

  * Separate system and storage arrays
- * [RAID](https://en.wikipedia.org/wiki/RAID) failure protection on both arrays
+ * [<abbr title="Redundant Array of Inexpensive Disks">RAID</abbr>](https://en.wikipedia.org/wiki/RAID) failure protection on both arrays
  * At least 7 terabytes of usable storage
  * At least 60 MB/s of real world network throughput
  * Expandable base that I can add storage to when it become necessary